 There are many issues in a divorce, which can be broken down into a few categories.Children’s Issues

 If the family has minor children, then two issues in the case are “parental responsibility” and “time-sharing”.
 These are the issues in Florida that address custody of children (“custody” is a term that for the most part isn’t used anymore in Florida family law cases).
 Parental responsibility addresses which parent has the right to make the major decisions regarding a child – e.g. school, medical, religious upbringing.
 Time-sharing addresses which days and overnights and holidays the child spends with each parent.
 Other important children’s issues are vacation time and travel out of the state or country, “Relocation” with the child, payment for extra-curricular activities, payment for out of pocket medical, dental and other health care expenses, and of course Child Support.
-Two major recent changes in the Child Support statutes are that there is a downward adjustment now for child support if a parent spends at least 20% of the overnights with a child – it used to be 40%; and child support orders now provide for automatic adjustment of the child support amount as each child turns 18 (19 sometimes when the child is still in high-school).Equitable Distribution
+Two major amendments in the Child Support statutes are that there is a downward adjustment now for child support if a parent spends at least 20% of the overnights with a child – it used to be 40%; and child support orders now provide for automatic adjustment of the child support amount as each child turns 18 (19 sometimes when the child is still in high-school).Equitable Distribution

 A third major issue or area, is Alimony.
-There is a recent change in the alimony statute, F.S. § 61.08, which creates “rebuttable presumptions” regarding what is a “long-term”, “moderate-term” and “short-term” marriage – three concepts important in determining alimony.
+There was a change in the alimony statute, F.S. § 61.08, which now creates “rebuttable presumptions” regarding what is a “long-term”, “moderate-term” and “short-term” marriage – three concepts important in determining alimony.
 The statute also spells out the different types of alimony, including bride-the-gap, rehabilitative, durational and permanent alimony.
 I’ll describe alimony a bit further in the Alimony section of the website, including how Alimony affects the Child Support amount.

 Call me at (954) 636-7498 or use the contact form on the website, and we can discuss the issues in your divorce.